 iDE worked in tandem with Toro by applying its nonprofit tax-free status to facilitate the import and logistics of the Toro drip kits into Zambia, facilitating farmer product testing, and enlisting its extensive networks to promote the Toro-branded drip irrigation kit to local suppliers and distributors.
 This paved the way for Toro to team with private retailer MRI AGRO Zambia Limited to offer the drip kits to smallholders along with quality seed, chemicals, and extension services.
 Toro has now sold drip kits to more than 100 Zambian smallholder farmers.
 In addition, MRI AGRO Zambia Limited purchased 500 kits to sell in its agriculture supply shops.
 To increase its sales, Toro is also working with agricultural extension agents to provide smallholders with education and training on the potential of drip irrigation to improve farm productivity.

-According to Eduardo Mendías, senior global development manager for Toro’s micro-irrigation business, “We believe that leading agricultural corporations have a responsibility to make their products relevant to both large and small farmers and to help address global issues such as nutrition, hunger, and poverty.
+According to Eduardo Mendías, senior global development manager for Toro’s Ag Business, “We believe that leading agricultural corporations have a responsibility to make their products relevant to both large and small farmers and to help address global issues such as nutrition, hunger, and poverty.
 This is good for farmers and good for business.”

 Article by FEED THE FUTURE PARTNERING FOR INNOVATION via Agrilinks